Low Dimensional Invariant Embeddings for Universal Geometric Learning: Conclusion and future work

 \section{Conclusion and future work}

 The main result of this paper is providing a small number of efficiently computable separating invariants for various group actions on point clouds.
 Many interesting questions remain.
-One example is understanding when relatively easily achievable generic separation is sufficient.
-This can be accomplished on a task-based analysis of the structure of the problem at hand: if the data encountered is far from the singular set of a generically separating mapping, then generic separation should be enough.
-Another interesting question is understanding the optimal cardinality necessary for separation.
-As mentioned above, in phase retrieval it is known that the number of invariants needed for separation is less than twice the dimension, and we believe this is the case for other invariant separation problems we discuss here as well.
-Finally, perhaps the most important challenge is translating the theoretical insights presented here into invariant learning algorithms with improved accuracy/efficiency.
-We hope to address these and other challenges in future work and hope others will be inspired to do so as well.
+One example is studying the optimal cardinality necessary for separation.
+As mentioned above, in phase retrieval it is known that the number of invariants needed for separation is slightly less than twice the dimension, and we believe this is the case for other invariant separation problems we discuss here as well.
+Another important question, which is discussed e.g., in \cite{balan2022permutation,cahill2022group} is understanding how stable given separating invariants are: separating invariants are essentially an injective mapping from the quotient space into $\RR^m$.
+Stability in this context means that the natural metric on the quotient space should not be severely distorted by the injective mapping.

+Perhaps the most important challenge is translating the theoretical insights presented here into invariant learning algorithms with strong empirical performance, provable separation and universality properties, and reasonable computational complexity.

+A useful direction for reducing computational complexity is `settling' for generic separation which as we saw can often be achieved with a small computational burden.
+In general, the downside of this is that there is a low-dimensional singular set on which there is no separation.
+This disadvantage will only be significant, for a given learning task, if a significant percentage of the data resides on or near the singular set.
+Therefore it could be useful to understand what the singular sets of various generic separators are, and what the likelihood of encountering them in specific data is.

+We hope to address these questions in future work, and hope others are inspired to do so as well.